TranceMeli/WordShuffleGame/README.md

+# WordShuffleGame

 This is a WordShuffleGame
 You see a list of words.
-In our case it's food cause I want to make you hungry.
+In our case it's food cause I want to make you hungry.<p>
 Then it get's deleted.
 A shuffled Word is shown and you have to guess the right.
 After a certain amount of wrong guesses it's Game Over!